Pregnancy and Postnatal Supplements: An Evidence Based Guide

 Vitamin D while breastfeeding: The NHS recommends continuing vitamin D supplementation throughout breastfeeding.
 Breast milk vitamin D content depends on the mother's levels, so maintaining adequate vitamin D status directly benefits your baby.

 Collagen: You may see collagen marketed for postnatal tissue repair, diastasis recti recovery and skin elasticity.
 We should be transparent: there are no randomised controlled trials testing collagen supplementation for postnatal recovery.
-The claims rest on mechanistic reasoning (collagen is a structural protein in connective tissue) rather than clinical evidence.
-Our collagen range is available if you wish to try it, but we cannot point to pregnancy-specific trial data.
+The claims rest on mechanistic reasoning (collagen is a structural protein in connective tissue) rather than clinical evidence, and there is no pregnancy-specific trial data.

-Vitamin A (retinol): High doses are teratogenic (can cause birth defects).
+Vitamin A (retinol): High doses are teratogenic and can cause birth defects.
 Avoid supplements containing retinol.
 Beta-carotene from food is safe.

 Herbal supplements: Most herbal remedies have not been tested for safety in pregnancy.
 Avoid ashwagandha, dong quai, black cohosh, St John's wort and high-dose herbal teas unless specifically advised by your midwife or GP.